 Every Original or Retrospective submission in Physiome must be associated with at least one Primary Publication.
 It is encouraged that the authors of the Primary Publication are included as authors in the Physiome paper.

 A Physiome article consists of a description and the code of a reproducible implementation of the model.
 Such resources can be directly included in the ZIP archive submitted to Physiome, or linked to via appropriate online repositories or databases.
-A list of the databases used by Physiome can be found here.
+A list of the databases used by Physiome can be found in Table 1.

 While there are many different types of models, file types and structures used by modelers, there are some items which are common to all Physiome submissions.
 These must be included in your upload to the submission portal: